oudeismetis/oudeis/content/blog/2020/spark-jdbc-throttling-writes.md

 showonlyimage = false
 +++

-Again...Spark will hammer a relational DB you connect to if you let it.
+Again. . .Spark will hammer a relational DB you connect to if you let it.
 <!--more-->

 Recently I wrote about solving a problem with Spark [hammering a database]({{< ref "spark-jdbc-throttling.md" >}}).